UNDERSTANDING CU PRICE

 mceclip0.png

-When starting an audit on the system to take your weekly or monthly inventory the system takes a snapshot of the items' CU Prices at the moment you start the audit.
+When starting a new audit of your weekly or monthly inventory, the system takes a snapshot of the items' CU Prices.
 You cannot edit the CU Prices during the audit, but if you find any incorrect CU Prices you can edit them once you close the audit.
-See this article for further details.

 Updating the CU Price